Permafrost/Tundra/SERVICES.md

 ### tundra.uuid:generate

 Generates an immutable universally unique identifier ([UUID]).
 A [UUID] represents a 128-bit value.

-There exist different variants of these global identifiers.
-The methods of this class are for manipulating the Leach-Salz variant, although the constructors allow the creation of any variant of [UUID] (described below).

-The layout of a variant 2 (Leach-Salz) [UUID] is as follows: The most significant long consists of the following unsigned fields:
+The layout of a variant 2 (Leach-Salz) [UUID] is as follows.
+The most significant long consists of the following unsigned fields:

   0xFFFFFFFF00000000 time_low